-An EDA must file with the Central Party a copy of its current constitution as certified by the association Chief Executive Officer.
+An EDA must file with the Central Party a copy of its current constitution as certified by the association’s Chief Executive Officer.

-Hold annual general meetings and that they must occur at least every 15 months, except that the Party may grant an exception in the event a federal election is called, and
+Hold annual general meetings at least every 15 months, unless the Party grants an exception in the event a federal election is called, and

 EDAs will adopt a basic constitution provided by the Party.